Italy–Spain relations

-Italy–Spain relations refers to interstate relations between Italy and Spain.
-Both countries established diplomatic relations some time after the unification of Italy in 1860.
+Italy–Spain relations are the interstate relations between Italy and Spain.
+Both countries established diplomatic relations some time after the unification of Italy in 1861.

-Both nations are member states of the European Union (and both nations utilize the euro as currency) and are both members of the Council of Europe, OECD, NATO, Union for the Mediterranean, and the United Nations.
+Both nations are member states of the European Union (and both nations use the euro as currency) and are both members of the Council of Europe, OECD, NATO, Union for the Mediterranean, and the United Nations.